26th November 2017.

 on the rock at the foot of the hill.
 A Man with a crown and some animals are

-chiseled.
+chiselled.
 When we searched the website, the same was documented as rock carvings and

-listed along with stone and Iron Age paintings of Thiruvannamalai District ( Serials Publications by Mr. K Rajan ).
+listed along with stone and Iron Age paintings of Thiruvannamalai District (Serials Publications by Mr K Rajan).

 Usually, the rock carvings are done using nails, bones of animals, or